google38a4670fad8f46f8.html

 Marsa Abu Dabbab is home to several endangered species such as Green Turtles, Hawksbill Turtles and Dugongs.
 This makes it one of the few locations where you can experience special encounters with these animals.
 The presence of these animals, as well as, the wide array of biodiversity and essential ecosystems present makes this bay a focus point of marine conservation in the Red Sea.
 To ensure that it remains this way, it is necessary to follow the code of conduct, failure to do so will lead to irreversable damages to the ecosystems, threatening the health and well-being of these key species.

-We would love to thank Blue Ocean Dive Centers & Resorts for providing the "From A to Z operational logistics" to our team.
+We would love to thank Blue Ocean Dive Centers & Resorts for supporting the "From A to Z operational logistics" to our team.
 Special thanks to diving team, Gigi and the operation management team, Captain Tawfik and his crew.
 We are incredibly thankful to the support of Hilton Nubian Resort Marsa Alam, Abu Dabbab Beach and Abu Dabbab Lodge.

 Last but not least, We would like to extend our sincere gratitude and appreciation to Mr. Khaled Hamed - CEO of Blue Ocean and to the board of directors of Abu Dabbab Group for their direct involvement and continuous support to our marine conservation work.